Flare: Anomaly Diagnostics for Divergent LLM Training in GPU Clusters of Thousand-Plus Scale: Anomaly Detection and Diagnosis

-\paragraph{ \circlenumber{1} Training throughput for detecting slowdown.} Training throughput is the most straightforward metric for detecting slowdowns. \sysname{} measures training throughput by timing the rate at which input data is consumed by the training pipeline.
-This is achieved by instrumenting the dataloader API of Pytorch.
-As a macro performance metric, training throughput directly reflects slowdowns in training efficiency through comparison to historical training jobs and between training steps of the same job.
-However, \sysname{} cannot diagnose the specific factors contributing to the slowdown.
-To address this, \sysname{} relies on the following four micro metrics to further investigate the underlying causes.
+\paragraph{ \circlenumber{1} Training throughput for detecting fail-slows.} Fail-slows caused by low-level hardware changes, such as GPU underclocking or network jitter, are apparent and can be detected solely through comparisons across training steps.
+To this end, \sysname{} measures training throughput by timing the rate at which input data is consumed by the training pipeline.
+It is achieved by instrumenting the dataloader API of Pytorch.

-\paragraph{ \circlenumber{2} FLOPS for slow critical kernel.} \sysname{} monitors the FLOPS of instrumented critical computation kernels, leveraging timing data and input layout.
-By comparing the FLOPS of identical kernels across different ranks, \sysname{} diagnoses GPUs that exhibit poor computational performance, often caused by issues like GPU underclocking.
-Machines affected by GPU underclocking are then routed to the operations team for isolation.
-Additionally, by analyzing FLOPS, \sysname{} identifies un-optimized kernels in training jobs, particularly those with large input sizes but low FLOPS.
-These anomalies are detected without interrupting training jobs and are subsequently routed to the infrastructure team for further investigation.
-Notably, when analyzing FLOPS data, \sysname{} accounts for the impact of communication kernels that overlap with computation kernels.
-This ensures that computation kernels with falsely low FLOPS are not mistakenly flagged.